 1. Server Response Time:

-Server response time is the major factor for any hosting company.
-The site hosted on Closte recorded an average response time of 316 ms. The range is good and on par comparable with hosts like Templ, Cloudways that provide around ~300 ms faster response time.
+Server response time is the primary factor for any hosting company.
+The site hosted on Closte recorded an average response time of 313ms.
+The range is good and on par comparable with hosts like Templ, Cloudways that provide around ~300 ms faster response time.

-The uptime of the Closte site is 100% throughout our testing period.
-Just like speed, uptime is also one of the crucial factors, and Closte passed in it.
+The uptime of the Closte site is 99.99% throughout our testing period.
+Just like speed, uptime is also one of the crucial factors, and Closte passed on it.

 3. Load Testing

-In this test, I did three different load tests to measure the performance.
-What happens when one of your posts goes viral and unsure whether Closte handles it or not?
+I did three load tests to measure the performance.
+What happens when one of your posts goes viral, and you are unsure whether Closte handles it or not?
 This test answers your question.

-- Clients Per Test (1000 clients in 1 minute) – In this test, 1000 clients are sent at random times in the test duration.
+- Clients Per Test (1000 clients in 1 minute) – In this test, 1000 clients are sent randomly during the test duration.

-- Maintain Client Load (50 clients in 1 minute) – A constant 50 clients will be checking the site throughout the test duration.
+- Maintain Client Load (50 clients in 1 minute) – A constant 50 clients will check the site throughout the test duration.

 - Maintain Client Load (1000 clients in 1 minute) – The same above test with a high 1000 constant client load to measure the performance.
 This is our topmost performance test.

-In test 1, Closte took 32 ms and processed all requests without any issues.
+In test 1, Closte took 32 ms and processed all requests without issues.

-While test 1 is a simple load test, tests 2 & 3 are the real load testing where the client load will be present throughout the test duration.
-In test 2, the site recorded an average response time of 415 ms, which is quite poor.
+While test 1 is a simple load test, tests 2 & 3 are the accurate load testing where the client load will be present throughout the test duration.
+In test 2, the site recorded an average response time of 415 ms, which is relatively poor.

-If you check our Fastest WordPress hosting post and compare the data, Closte is the slowest host in handling load.
+If you check our Fastest WordPress hosting data and compare the data, Closte is the slowest host in handling load.

-I was a little bit surprised with the performance as Closte underperforms here and did the test again after some days, and the results are the same.
+I was slightly disappointed with the performance given the Positive Word of Mouth in Facebook groups.
+I did the test again after some days, and the results are the same.

-Again in test 3, the site failed to provide consistent performance, evident from the graph.
-The test failed after the 40th second.
+Again in test 3, the site failed to provide consistent performance, as evident from the graph.
+The test failed at the 40th second.